 is deemed to be a dispute between the Bank and the Merchant and PayGate is not a party thereto.
 PayGate will in no way be held liable by the Merchant for any damages suffered by such Merchant pursuant to such dispute.

-Billing will commence on the day the account is activated.
-The service may be terminated via written notice at any time.
-The merchant shall be billed to the end of the month in which written notice of termination was received.
+Billing will commence on the day the account is activated and invoices will be sent one month in arrears.
+The service may be terminated with 30 days written notice.
+The merchant shall be billed to the end of the month in the written notice period expires.

-Any transaction concluded via PayGate’s internet services or any claim that may arise in consequence of the use of PayGate’s internet services shall be subject to the jurisdiction of the Cape of Good Hope Provincial Division of the High Court of South Africa.
+Any transaction concluded via PayGate’s internet services or any claim that may arise in consequence of the use of PayGate’s internet services shall be subject to the jurisdiction of the Western Cape High Court of South Africa.

 SECURING CARD DATA